ola338/Multidimensional-statistics/README.md

 # Multidimensional-statistics
-Exercises implemented as part of academic course
+Exercises implemented as part of Multidimensional Statistics course at AGH